timestretch/frameout/README.md

 Frameout
 --------

 A simple Sinatra based example to register, login, and view a profile.
+It uses MySQL, and no ORM.

 Install
 -------